Travelgate/documentation/kb/apps/monitoring-apps/logging/how-can-i-download-search-logs.md

 sidebar_position: 2
 ---

-# How to download Search logs
+# How to audit Search logs

 Just imagine the enormous task of storing the astounding number of search transactions, exceeding 6 billion, that occur daily at TravelgateX.
 As a result, **we have opted not to store search transaction logs by default**.